Image via threestooges.com

 A City of Quincy head shot.

-While unclear if this latest finding of Dim’s legal advice to be wrong was because he stopped his review at Chapter 39 and so missed the robust sanctions posed subsequently in Chapter 268A or if he had instead shopped for a law that facilitated the curious facilitating of the now at least deferred outsized raises for his boss and City Councillors, the City Solicitor did pretty much keep his long ongoing record of ending up overturned upon appeal or otherwise spanked in the wake of an outside review.
+Also unclear is if this latest instance of Dim’s dubious legal advice to look to be wrong was because he stopped his review at Chapter 39 and so missed the robust sanctions posed subsequently per Chapter 268A or if he had instead just shopped for a law that facilitated the now curiously at least deferred outsized raises for his boss as well as City Councillors.

 | quincy news